Frequently Asked Questions

 We’ve answered some of your important questions below.

 Can children younger than 10 and older than 13 complete these lessons?

 The Tech We Can lesson plans and Tech Tuesday pre-recorded lessons were created for Years 6, 7 and 8 (10-13 years old) however some of our current schools have successfully delivered Tech We Can to year 5 and year 9 students (9-14 year olds).
 If, after looking through the resources, you feel they would be suitable for your class or chils then you are welcome to use them.

 Why are the lesson plans called Tech We Can?

 Tech She Can is a charter (a group of organisations) committed to work together to increase the number of women working in technology roles in the UK.
 As part of their work, they have created the Tech We Can lesson plans.
 Tech We Can has a different name, as the lessons have been created for both boys and girls but have an underlying theme of female role models within technology.

-How much do the Tech We Can lessons cost?
+How much do the Tech We Can lessons and resources cost?

 Who can teach the Tech We Can lesson?

 The Tech We Can lessons have been designed to be delivered by both primary and secondary teachers of all subject specialisms, not just ICT or Computer Science.
 In our pilots, the lessons were taught by teachers who specialise in English, Art, P.E, Humanities, Mathematics, Music and DT.
 The lessons can also be delivered by parents who are home-schooling.